cocoltre/cocoltre.github.io/index.md

       </h2>

       <p class="reddit-post-body">
-        People are saying things such as: how come the Ukrainians are hailed for standing up and rioting against their government, and to use violence up until the point where their government is forced to repeal their tyrannical legislation, but it seems like when Americans talk about revolt, it’s immediately squashed with arguments of "and" and more talk of it being senseless.
+        [httplink] http://rt.com/usa/obama-ndaa-appeal-suit People are saying things such as: how come the Ukrainians are hailed for standing up and rioting against their government, and to use violence up until the point where their government is forced to repeal their tyrannical legislation, but it seems like when Americans talk about revolt, it’s immediately squashed with arguments of "and" and more talk of it being senseless.
 Are Americans too comfortable, or just too many clueless, uneducated citizens?
       </p>
     </div>